chainstack/docs/docs/tutorials/academic-certificates-on-ethereum.md

 ## Summary

-In this tutorial, we learned how to create a simple DApp for Ethereum, test it locally and deploy to the mainnet using a node running on Chainstack.
+In this tutorial, we learned how to create a simple DApp for Ethereum, test it locally, and deploy to the mainnet using a node running on Chainstack.

 ::: tip
 Full code for the DApp used in this tutorial can be found [here](https://github.com/chainstack/ethereum-certificates-tutorial).